waelchargui/verification/README.md

-# SCA to Wright for Behavioral Verification
+# Behavioral Verification of Service-Component Architecture